cschetan77/front-end-int-prep/HTML_CSS/README.md

 | `alt="Waffles"`           | `alt="Photo of a round white plate with 17 slices of red strawberries surrounding a stack of three golden-brown waffles with two whole red strawberries on top."` | `alt="Stack of waffles on a plate with strawberries."`   |
 | `alt="Gopher"`            | `alt="Drawing of blue Go gopher with large round eyes, small yellow paws, single white tooth, and pink hat with tassel."`                    | `alt="Go gopher with noisemaker and 10th anniversary party hat."` |

-Effective alt text improves **web accessibility** by providing equivalent information to users who rely on assistive technologies, making web content more inclusive and usable for everyone[1][4][6].
+Effective alt text improves **web accessibility** by providing equivalent information to users who rely on assistive technologies, making web content more inclusive and usable for everyone.

-An empty alt attribute (`alt=""`) should be used for **decorative images** that do not convey meaningful content or add useful information to the page.
-This tells assistive technologies, like screen readers, to **skip the image entirely** so it does not distract or confuse users with unnecessary content[1][2][4].
+## An empty alt attribute (`alt=""`) should be used for **decorative images** that do not convey meaningful content or add useful information to the page.
+This tells assistive technologies, like screen readers, to **skip the image entirely** so it does not distract or confuse users with unnecessary content.

 ## When to use `alt=""`

-- Images used purely for **visual decoration**, such as borders, background patterns, spacers, or flourishes that serve no informational purpose[4][7].
+- Images used purely for **visual decoration**, such as borders, background patterns, spacers, or flourishes that serve no informational purpose.
-- Images that **repeat or are redundant to nearby text**, e.g., a photo adjacent to text that fully describes the same content[4][5].
+- Images that **repeat or are redundant to nearby text**, e.g., a photo adjacent to text that fully describes the same content.
-- Images that serve only to **enhance appearance or clickable area** in links or buttons but convey no unique meaning[4].
+- Images that serve only to **enhance appearance or clickable area** in links or buttons but convey no unique meaning.
-- When the image content is already **fully described elsewhere** on the page and additional alt text would be repetitive[5].
+- When the image content is already **fully described elsewhere** on the page and additional alt text would be repetitive.

 ## Why use empty alt attribute?

-- Without the empty alt, screen readers might read the image file name or announce “image,” which can be confusing or irrelevant to users[1][2].
+- Without the empty alt, screen readers might read the image file name or announce “image,” which can be confusing or irrelevant to users.
-- The empty alt attribute signals to screen readers to **skip the image without announcing it**[5][8].
+- The empty alt attribute signals to screen readers to **skip the image without announcing it**.
-- This improves the accessibility experience by reducing noise and increasing clarity for screen reader users[7][9].
+- This improves the accessibility experience by reducing noise and increasing clarity for screen reader users.

 ## Important Notes

-- The empty alt must be an explicit empty string—not omitted or a space (for best practice, use exactly `alt=""`)[2][6].
+- The empty alt must be an explicit empty string—not omitted or a space (for best practice, use exactly `alt=""`).
-- Functional images that perform actions or convey meaning should always have meaningful alt text, never empty[5].
+- Functional images that perform actions or convey meaning should always have meaningful alt text, never empty.

 ***

-**Summary:** Use `alt=""` for **decorative or purely visual images** that do not add meaningful information, so screen readers correctly ignore them and accessibility is improved[1][2][4].
+**Summary:** Use `alt=""` for **decorative or purely visual images** that do not add meaningful information, so screen readers correctly ignore them and accessibility is improved.

 Skipping heading levels in HTML means jumping from one heading level to a non-adjacent level (for example, using `<h2>` followed directly by `<h4>` without an `<h3>`).
-This practice is generally **discouraged** because it can cause confusion and accessibility issues for users, especially those relying on screen readers or other assistive technologies[1][3][5].
+This practice is generally **discouraged** because it can cause confusion and accessibility issues for users, especially those relying on screen readers or other assistive technologies.

 ## What Happens When You Skip Heading Levels

 ### Accessibility Impact
-- It disrupts the logical hierarchy and mental mapping of the page structure for screen reader users, making navigation difficult or confusing[1][5].
+- It disrupts the logical hierarchy and mental mapping of the page structure for screen reader users, making navigation difficult or confusing.
-- Screen reader users often navigate by heading levels; if a level is skipped, they may assume headings at that level don’t exist and miss related content[2].
+- Screen reader users often navigate by heading levels; if a level is skipped, they may assume headings at that level don’t exist and miss related content.
-- It can cause users to misunderstand the relationship between sections or overlook important subsections[1][5].
+- It can cause users to misunderstand the relationship between sections or overlook important subsections.

 ### SEO Consequences
-- Search engines use heading structure to understand content organization and importance; skipping levels can negatively affect SEO rankings and indexing[4][9].
+- Search engines use heading structure to understand content organization and importance; skipping levels can negatively affect SEO rankings and indexing.

 ### Visual and User Experience Effects
-- Inconsistent heading hierarchy can confuse sighted users, especially if heading styles (size, weight) differ markedly by level, disrupting visual cues[5][8].
+- Inconsistent heading hierarchy can confuse sighted users, especially if heading styles (size, weight) differ markedly by level, disrupting visual cues.
-- It often indicates misuse of headings for styling purposes rather than semantic structure[6].
+- It often indicates misuse of headings for styling purposes rather than semantic structure.

 ## Best Practice & Fixes
-- Maintain a **sequential, logical order** of headings (e.g., `<h1>`, then `<h2>`, `<h3>`, etc.)[1][5].
+- Maintain a **sequential, logical order** of headings (e.g., `<h1>`, then `<h2>`, `<h3>`, etc.).
-- Use CSS for styling text size or appearance, not heading levels[6].
+- Use CSS for styling text size or appearance, not heading levels.
-- Correct skipped headings by either changing heading levels or adding missing levels as appropriate[5][6].
+- Correct skipped headings by either changing heading levels or adding missing levels as appropriate.

 ***

 **Summary:** Skipping heading levels breaks the semantic page structure, harming accessibility, SEO, and user experience.
-Proper heading hierarchy is essential for clear, accessible, and well-organized web content[1][5][8].
+Proper heading hierarchy is essential for clear, accessible, and well-organized web content.

-Screen readers use **landmarks** to help users quickly navigate and understand the structure of a webpage by identifying major page regions such as navigation, main content, search, and complementary areas[1][2][3].
+Screen readers use **landmarks** to help users quickly navigate and understand the structure of a webpage by identifying major page regions such as navigation, main content, search, and complementary areas.

 ## How Screen Readers Use Landmarks

-- **Navigation Shortcuts:** Screen readers offer keyboard commands to jump from one landmark region to another without tabbing through every element, making navigation much faster and less frustrating for users[1][6].
+- **Navigation Shortcuts:** Screen readers offer keyboard commands to jump from one landmark region to another without tabbing through every element, making navigation much faster and less frustrating for users.
-- **Landmark Lists:** Users can open a list of landmarks on the page and jump directly to a specific region, such as the main content, navigation menu, or footer, improving orientation and efficiency[1][6].
+- **Landmark Lists:** Users can open a list of landmarks on the page and jump directly to a specific region, such as the main content, navigation menu, or footer, improving orientation and efficiency.
-- **Contextual Announcements:** When entering a landmark, screen readers announce the landmark’s role (e.g., "Navigation," "Main," "Search") so users understand what to expect and can decide where to focus[3][4].
+- **Contextual Announcements:** When entering a landmark, screen readers announce the landmark’s role (e.g., "Navigation," "Main," "Search") so users understand what to expect and can decide where to focus.
-- **Grouping Content:** Landmarks semantically group related content, helping users with disabilities bypass irrelevant sections and quickly access important content, which reduces cognitive load[5][8].
+- **Grouping Content:** Landmarks semantically group related content, helping users with disabilities bypass irrelevant sections and quickly access important content, which reduces cognitive load.

 ## Benefits for Users

-- Enables **fast navigation** across different page sections, improving usability for users relying on assistive technologies[2][6].
+- Enables **fast navigation** across different page sections, improving usability for users relying on assistive technologies.
-- Provides **consistent structure** across pages, so users can predict and efficiently scan content[6][7].
+- Provides **consistent structure** across pages, so users can predict and efficiently scan content.
-- Offers **clear context and orientation**, enhancing comprehension of page layout and content roles[5][7].
+- Offers **clear context and orientation**, enhancing comprehension of page layout and content roles.

 ### Common Landmark Roles